-The first Fair on record in Dickinson County was held October 18 & 19, 1870, in a large meadow immediately south of the old Abilene City Dump.
+The first Fair on record in Dickinson County was held October 18 & 19, 1870, in the James Bell meadow immediately south of the old Abilene City Dump.

 In 1879 the directors of the Dickinson County Agriculture Society purchased approximately 40 acres from Eliphak Barber located just north of the old city Dump.
 A stock shed and racetrack were built and fairs of 1879 & 1880 featured horse racing.

 By 1881, the Agriculture Society evidently fell upon hard times and had to mortgage their property in order to pay taxes.
 No Fair was held that year.
 Newspaper reports indicate that the Fair held in September 1882 had 26 classes of entries, 12 horse races, 2 bicycle races and 2-foot races.
 In November 1886 the Agriculture and Industrial Association of Dickinson County sold the Fairgrounds to J. S. Drake.

 In the fall of 1887, the Central Kansas Free Fair Association held a Fair in Hope.
 The Santa Fe Railroad ran trains from Abilene to Hope for 85 cents per round trip.
 The Fair was held in Hope again in September 1890.
 Abilene held a Fair in the fall of 1891.